augustinh22/msc_markdown/source/05_Discussion.md

 \cleardoublepage
 \chapter{Discussion}\label{ch:discussion}

 This section attempts to look more closely at the proof-of-concept results provided in \autoref{ch:proof}, and discuss finer details pertaining to the data, design decisions and methods used, including challenges faced along the way.
+It is structured in a way that separates the output of the system from the data and implementation methods.

 # Interpretation of Maps